 “Olivia started walking when she was about three and half and her communication is really coming on too.
-She’s not able to talk yet but she’s a very keen learner and uses Makaton to communicate with us.”
+She is now using some words but mainly communicates with Makaton sign language, sounds and pointing at things.”

-Until receiving a grant for a specialist adapted trike from Children Today Olivia was unable to join her parents, who are keen cyclists, on family rides.
+In 2017, Children Today helped provide an adapted trike for Olivia to enable her to join her parents, who are keen cyclists, on family rides.

-Nicole adds: “We’re a very outdoorsy family – being Dutch, cycling is in my blood!
+“We’re a very outdoorsy family – being Dutch, cycling is in my blood!
 However, Olivia’s physical disabilities made it difficult to get out and about as a family.
-We often need to use the wheelchair as she gets tired very quickly.
+We often need to use her adapted buggy as she gets tired very quickly.
 The trike has been a great boost to her both physically and mentally.
-It helps to improve her posture as it offers great physical support and has also given her a confidence boost.
+It helps to improve her posture as it offers great physical support and has also given her a confidence boost.”

 Olivia was also diagnosed with epilepsy in 2018 and has recently had a diagnosis of ADHD as well.